gabriel-sisjr/Coordix/docs/core/api-reference.md

 Thrown when:
 - No handler is found for a request type
 - The Handle method is not found on a handler type
+- `HandlerResolutionMode.CodeGenPreferred` is selected without the `Coordix.CodeGen` package

 **Example:**
 ```csharp